-Search for cheap multi-centre holidays to South Africa - book online or over the phone and get the best package holidays to South Africa in 2016.
+Search for cheap holidays to South Africa - book online or over the phone and get the best package holidays to South Africa in 2017 and 2018.
 We have years of experience in arranging multi centre holidays to South Africa that visit the best destinations including Cape Town, Durban, Johannesburg, the Kruger National Park, the Winelands and other great locations.

 We have a team of experts on hand to arrange your perfect multi centre holiday to South Africa who can help find the best hotels, must see sights, top attractions and put together exciting itineraries that are unique and personal to you.
 We have a comprehensive range of holidays to South Africa in 2016 including the very best late deals, summer bargains and low prices later in the year.